Ethereum-ERD/dev-upgradeable/README.md

 `TroveInterestRateStrategy.sol` - Variable interest rate strategy for trove's debt.

-`TroveLofic.sol` - Variable interest compute for trove's debt.
+`TroveLogic.sol` - Variable interest compute for trove's debt.
 When the debt changes(increase or decrease), the interest accumulated by Trove from last operation to the present will be mint to the `Treasury` .

 `ERDBase.sol` - Both TroveManager/TroveManagerLiquidations/TroveManagerRedemptions and BorrowerOperations inherit from the parent contract ERDBase, which contains global constants and some common functions.

 `DataTypes.sol` - All variable structure definitions in the system are in this lib.

 `StabilityPool.sol` - contains functionality for Stability Pool operations: making deposits, and withdrawing compounded deposits and accumulated ETH/LSDs and other gains.
 Holds the EUSD Stability Pool deposits, and the ETH/LSDs gains for depositors, from liquidations.

+`EToken.sol` - the wrapped token contract, certificate of deposit on behalf of collateral.
+The balance of the wrapped `EToken` is the user's collateral amount in system.
+Users can `transfer` their EToken, but must ensure that the `ICR` is greater than the `CCR`.
+The contract mints(deposit collateral), burns(withdrawl collateral/ close Trove) and transfers wrapped tokens.

 `EUSDToken.sol` - the stablecoin token contract, which implements the ERC20 fungible token standard in conjunction with EIP-2612 and a mechanism that blocks (accidental) transfers to addresses like the StabilityPool and address(0) that are not supposed to receive funds through direct transfers.
 The contract mints, burns and transfers EUSD tokens.